 - Dinner: 5:00—7:00 p.m.

-Breakfast, lunch, and dinner are provided for residential students from Monday through Friday.
+Breakfast, lunch, and dinner are provided for residential students 7 days a week.
 The meal plan consists of a wide variety of food served cafeteria-style and includes vegetarian and vegan options.
 Kosher and halal meal plans are also available and can be requested upon enrollment in the program.
+We strongly discourage parents from utilizing Columbia Dining Flex Points, due to flex points being non-refundable in addition to not being able to be redeemed after the program.
+Please refrain from the use of Flex Points.

 Columbia Dining Services can accommodate virtually any allergy-based restrictions.
 The dining hall is set up so as to accommodate most common food allergies; Dining Services will arrange special menus for students with more uncommon or complicated restrictions.
 Students and parents with questions or concerns or who have special requirements are welcome to contact Dining Services to speak with a registered dietitian.